Pylink-Waterfall/pylink-onboarding-guide/onboarding.md

 ![img_4.png](/pictures/onboarding_img_4.png)

-# Python IDLE: PyCharm <a name="p"></a>
+# 4. Python IDE: PyCharm <a name="p"></a>
-We love PyCharm.
-Make sure you try to take advantage of its many cool features that make you a more efficient coder.
+We love PyCharm!
+Make sure you try to take advantage of its many cool features that make you a more efficient programmer.
 Logic goes into modules and packages, notebooks are for analysis/research purposes only.
 You can open and run notebooks in the Professional PyCharm version too.
 Also, it is worth trying out the new Data Science IDE from JetBrains, [DataSpell](https://www.jetbrains.com/dataspell/).